js05212/CDL/README.md

-This is the code for CDL (collaborative deep learning).
+This is the official code for CDL ([collaborative deep learning](http://wanghao.in/paper/KDD15_CDL.pdf)).
+More details on models are results can be found in this [blog post](http://wanghao.in/CDL.htm).
 It consists of two
 parts: a matlab component and a C++ component.

 To run this code you need to make sure: